BrownPaperBag/code-conventions/php/variables/README.md

 ## Note

- - Use single quotes for string declarations
+ - Use single quotes for string declarations that lack interpolated variables

 - - -